IntroToCode/RecipesCodemates10/breakfast/readme.md

 4. Serve immediately and enjoy!

 ### Notes:
 *To make scrambled eggs, whisk the eggs together in a mixing bowl until they are smooth.
-(I also like to add in a generous splash of milk to make them extra creamy.)
+(I also like to add in a generous splash of milk and spoon of butter to make them extra creamy.)
 Then heat 1 tablespoon oil or butter in a non-stick skillet over medium-low heat.
 Add the eggs and cook — stirring often with a wooden spoon or rubber spatula — until they are scrambled to your desired degree of doneness.

 ### Codemates #